project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 ax.set_title("Matrix elements of H     (Fig 7)");
 ```

-In Fig 7, we see that the the blue squares (parity=+1, often called even) matches up with the path of the yellow arrows in Fig 6.
-It is suggesting that if we start on a blue/red square then we remain on a blue/red square.
+In Fig 7, we see that the the blue squares (parity=+1, often called even) matches up with the path of the yellow arrows in Fig 6 (along the diagonal).
+This suggests that if we start on a blue/red square then we remain on a blue/red square, i.e. parity is conserved during the evolution of the system.

 To check this, we need to look at the [`commutator`](http://qutip.org/docs/latest/apidoc/functions.html#qutip.operators.commutator) between the Hamiltonian and parity: